-The push to turn Southbank skate park into a plaza of high-end fast food outlets continues.
-And while I'm sure we can all agree that London desperately needs another branch of Itsu, it does seem a shame to destroy what has arguably become British skateboarding's most iconic spot, as well as the cultural history that's grown in and around it.
+The push to turn London's Southbank, one of the most iconic skate spots in the world, into a plaza of high-end fast food outlets continues.
+And while I'm sure we can all agree that London desperately needs another Pret a Manger branch, it does seem like a shame to destroy British skateboarding's most recognizable spot, as well as the cultural history that's grown in and around it.

-Director Henry Edwards-Wood has been leading the Long Live South Bank campaign since its inception as its spokesman and coordinator, making a number of films about the undercroft along the way.
-His most recent short film is a 15-minute documentary that lays out the 40-year history of the spot, the nine-month campaign to protect it and the story of its intended destruction by the Southbank Centre.
+Director Henry Edwards-Wood has been leading the Long Live Southbank campaign since its inception, playing the dual roles of spokesman and coordinator, as well as making a number of films about the undercroft along the way.
+His most recent short film is a 15-minute documentary that lays out the 40-year history of the spot, the nine-month campaign to protect it, and the story of its intended destruction by the Southbank Centre.

-I spoke to Henry about what's going on with the campaign and why Southbank skate park has come to represent much more than just skateboarding.
+I spoke to Henry about what's going on with the campaign and why Southbank has come to represent much more than just skateboarding.

 How does the future of Southbank look at the moment?